exercism/v3/reference/types/floating_point_number.md

 ### Production Line Analysis

 This exercise asks students to write code to analyse the production of an assembly line.
-It covers:
+It teaches:

 - Arithmetic
 - Comparing numbers